exercism/bash/concepts/heredocs/about.md

 3
 ```

 Here, `wc -l` counts the number of lines.
 The heredoc provides the three lines as input.

-## Example 3: Passing to a Script
+### Example 3: Passing data to a script

 The script:

 ```bash
 #!/usr/bin/env bash